finarrow/ofxdb/README.md

 data available for you to analyze.

 ## Main features
-These are few things that ofxfdb does in its current state:
+These are few things that `ofxfdb` does in its current state:

  - Parse `ofxtools` account config file
  - Retrieve ofx files for all accounts in the `ofxtools` account config
- - Transform ofx files into csv files and save to disk
+ - Transform `ofxtools` account info and statement objects into csv files and save to disk

 Current support:
 Account information